PayBy/botim-money-docs/docs/2_Online Payment Integration/Special Payment Scenes/direct-pay.md

    - Set the `paySceneCode` parameter to `DIRECTPAY`.

 3. **Payment Processing**
-   - If the request is successful, PayBy will forward the transaction to the bank and return the payment result to the customer.
+   - If the request is successful, Botim Money Business will forward the transaction to the bank and return the payment result to the customer.
    - Ensure the **redirectUrl** parameter is set in your request.
-After payment, PayBy will redirect the customer to this URL to display a confirmation message.
+After payment, Botim Money Business will redirect the customer to this URL to display a confirmation message.

 4. **3DS Verification (Optional or Required)**
    - In most cases, payment completes after card entry.
-   - If 3DS verification is required, PayBy will return a verification URL.
+   - If 3DS verification is required, Botim Money Business will return a verification URL.
 Redirect the customer to their bank’s authentication page.
    - The customer will enter a password or a code sent to their phone.
 Upon successful verification, the transaction proceeds.

 5. **Controlling 3DS Verification**
    - Use the `threeDSecure` parameter to indicate whether 3DS verification is required:
-     - `true`: PayBy returns a verification link.
+     - `true`: Botim Money Business returns a verification link.
-     - `false`: PayBy attempts direct debit.
+     - `false`: Botim Money Business attempts direct debit.
-     > **Note**: PayBy may enforce 3DS verification based on its risk control system, even if `false` is passed.
+     > **Note**: Botim Money Business may enforce 3DS verification based on its risk control system, even if `false` is passed.

 6. **Saving Card for Future Use**
    - Set the `saveCard` parameter to `true` to store the card.
-   - PayBy will return a **cardToken** (card ID), which can be used for future transactions.
+   - Botim Money Business will return a **cardToken** (card ID), which can be used for future transactions.
    - A customer ID can store multiple cards.

 7. **Receive Payment Notification**
-   - If the `notifyUrl` is set in the request, PayBy will send the payment result to this URL after the transaction.
+   - If the `notifyUrl` is set in the request, Botim Money Business will send the payment result to this URL after the transaction.

 8. **Order Management**
    - Use the following APIs to manage the order: